Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 - failure to show cause why course enrolment should not be discontinued

-Show Cause: Where a student is required to outline to the relevant Faculty Learning and Teaching Committee, in writing, why he/she considers enrolment in the course in which he/she is currently enrolled should not be discontinued (terminated) because of unsatisfactory academic progress.
+Show Cause: Where a student is required to outline to the relevant School Committee, in writing, why they consider enrolment in the course in which they are currently enrolled should not be discontinued (terminated) because of unsatisfactory academic progress.
+See Academic Progression Policy and Rules at https://www.avondale.edu.au/policies/

 Staff Connect: A web-based portal that allows staff to access student information.